-The first tabletop wargaming book I ever purchased was the classic Swords & Spells “rules for large-scale miniatures battles based on the game Dungeons and Dragons,” written by the man himself, Gary Gygax.
+The first tabletop wargaming book I ever purchased was the classic Swords & Spells (paid link) “rules for large-scale miniatures battles based on the game Dungeons and Dragons,” written by the man himself, Gary Gygax.

 Since my friends and I were big fans of both original and Advanced Dungeons and Dragons back in the early 1980s, having a simple ruleset for playing full-scale sword and sorcery battles on the tabletop — or more frequently, on the floor — was a terrific introduction to the wargaming hobby.